sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 For the past few years, I’ve been trying to make the physical reality of the internet visible with my Internet Infrastructure Map.
 I update the map each year, but I don’t want to just pull the latest data and call it a day.

-For the 2026 edition of the map, I didn’t just want to show where the cables are or where open peering exchanges are located.
-I wanted to answer a harder question: where does the internet actually live?
+For the 2026 edition, I wanted to answer a harder question: where does the internet actually live?
 By analyzing 15 years of BGP routing tables alongside physical infrastructure data, I’m closer to answering it.

-The result is a concept that I'm calling “Logical Dominance” of major cities around the world.
-In practical terms, Logical Dominance measures the percentage of the global routing table originated by networks in each city.
+The result is a concept I call “Logical Dominance.”
+In technical terms, a city’s dominance is calculated by summing the IPv4 address space (weighted by prefix length) originated by networks located there.
+By comparing these totals against the global routing table, we can see where the internet’s weight actually settles.
+To keep the comparison consistent across the 15-year timeline, I calculate these scores from a full RIB snapshot taken on February 1st of each year.
+While IPv6 is becoming increasingly critical, I’ve limited this analysis to IPv4 for now due to the higher consistency of historical attribution data across the full window and because IPv6 space is massive and will overshadow IPv4.
+Like it or not, IPv4 is still extremely relevant to the Internet, even in 2026.

 You can explore the map live at **[map.kmcd.dev](https://map.kmcd.dev)**.